jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function first validates the input probabilities and thresholds.
 Then, it processes the ground truth data and applies a label limit if specified.
 It calculates the maximum probabilities and predictions for each model.

-Next, the function iterates over a range of thresholds for both output feature names.
-For each combination of thresholds, it filters the data based on the maximum probabilities and predictions.
-It calculates the coverage and accuracy for the filtered data and stores them in lists.
+Next, it iterates over a range of thresholds for both output feature names and calculates the coverage and accuracy for each combination of thresholds.
+It stores these values in lists.

 The function then generates three different plots using the `visualization_utils` module.
-The first plot is a multiline plot showing the relationship between coverage and accuracy for different thresholds.
-The second plot is a line plot showing the maximum accuracy for each coverage threshold.
-The third plot is a line plot showing the maximum accuracy along with the corresponding thresholds.
+The first plot is a multiline plot that shows the coverage vs accuracy for each combination of thresholds.
+The second plot is a max line plot that shows the maximum accuracy achieved for each coverage level.
+The third plot is a max line plot with thresholds, which shows the maximum accuracy achieved for each coverage level along with the corresponding thresholds.

-Finally, the function logs a CSV table of the coverage, accuracy, and thresholds, and saves the plots to the specified output directory if provided.
+Finally, the function saves the plots to the specified output directory if provided, or displays them in a window if no output directory is specified.

-Note: The code provided is incomplete and requires additional code from the `visualization_utils` module to run properly.
+The function returns `None`.

 ## Function **`confidence_thresholding_2thresholds_3d`** Overview
 The function `confidence_thresholding_2thresholds_3d` takes in several inputs including a list of model probabilities, ground truth data, feature metadata, output feature names, a limit on label values, an output directory, and a file format.